StockRake.com is sale at @SideProjectors

 Why Take Dividends in Cash?

-Reinvesting isn’t the only smart choice.
-In fact, taking your dividends in cash can be more practical depending on your goals and circumstances.
+Look, reinvesting isn’t the only smart choice.
+Taking cash can be just as valid, depending on your goals and situation.

 Should You Reinvest Dividends or Take the Cash